 Your health may suffer

-If you’re overweight or obese, and you have insulin resistance—and especially if you have prediabetes or diabetes—cutting way back on carbohydrates can have immediate health benefits.
+If you’re overweight or obese, and you have insulin resistance—and especially if you have prediabetes or type 2 diabetes—cutting way back on carbohydrates can have immediate health benefits.
 Your blood sugar and insulin levels will go down, your triglycerides and blood pressure may fall, and your levels of good HDL cholesterol may rise.

 But it could impact your cardiovascular system, according to the Harvard Medical School’s review of the research.
 If you switch to a high-saturated-fat diet, as people do when they start eating their fill of steak and bacon, your “bad” LDL cholesterol could go up.
 Levels of homocysteine, an amino acid that increases the risk of heart disease, may also rise if you eat a lot of meat and too few vegetables.
 A low-carb diet may also increase your risk of kidney stones and other kidney diseases, according to a review of the research in the Journal of Renal Nutrition.